 Disclosure: This post may contain affiliate links, which earn me a small commission from bookings at no extra cost to you.
 Thank you for reading and supporting my blog!

-If are a big Lord of the Rings or Hobbit fan as I am, then you will definitely want to check out this Guatemalan version of the Shire!
-(While it’s not the real movie set in New Zealand, it’s the next best thing!)
+If you’re a big Lord of the Rings or Hobbit fan, like me, you’ll definitely want to check out this Guatemalan version of J.R.
+Tolkien’s Shire!

 Here’s the ultimate guide to visiting Hobbitenango in Guatemala!